tomlamphier/argon/content/docs/forms/jujitsu-form1.md

 13. Back roll coming up to standing.
 Double clear in front with hands.

-14. Hands come in, out again, down, right eagle claw, left near the shoulder.
+14. Hands come in, out again, down, right eagle claw, left knife hand strile to neck.

-15. Left knife hand out at shoulder level, dip low in a scoop, 1/2- turn left, break with right palm down, left up.
+15. 1/2 turn to left, scoop low with left arm into an arm break.
+Right palm down, left up.

-16.
+16. Right knife hand to groin.
+Left ridge hand to groin.
+Hight hackeru to back of neck, followed by raking face with fingers.
+Right hackeru to front of neck.

+17. Soft block to left, left palm strike to side of head.

+18. Grab shoulders with both hands, left front knee, side knee, right hop knee grabbing attacker's head (right hand below chin, left behind head).
+1/4 turn left, bringing head down to waist level.

+19. 1/2 turn back to forward direction with throw.

+20. Pull right hand back raking face with fingers.
+Right closes into a fist and goes high and behind.
+Be sure right arm is straight back at the shoulder and elbow is slightly more than 90 degrees.